Woodlands care home, Crowborough

 At Woodlands we have a range of roles including; a deputy manager, administrator, senior care assistants, care assistants, chef manager, cook, kitchen assistant, domestic, laundry assistant, handy man and activities co-ordinator.
-All of our employees receive manditory training and have DBS checks.
+All of our employees receive manditory training, regular one to one supervision meetings and have DBS checks.

 Our care home fees are based on the care needs of each resident and their choice of room within our home.
 We have varying levels of care provision and different types of room, based on the size, outlook and facilities.
 Please click on this link to see the prices: Woodlands prices 2019-20.pdf [pdf] 47KB

-All inclusive pricing - Our care fees include all accommodation and household bills, personal care, all meals, snacks and non-alcoholic refreshments, and the cleaning and laundry service.
-Extra services can be purchased as required, such as telephone, hairdressing and chiropody.
+All inclusive pricing - Our care fees include all accommodation and household bills, personal care, all meals, snacks and non-alcoholic refreshments, daily activities, and the cleaning and laundry service.

 Assess your situation - Some people have the resources to pay for their care in full and others make means tested contributions.
 There are national limits that determine eligibility for funding assistance which are set by the government and are subject to change, so we advise you to check current figures when choosing a care home.